akshatjiwansharma/bhu/press-releases/Thoughts-on-IAEA-and-DOE-talks-on-Fusion-challenges-Why-Fusion-matters-even-without-net-energy.md

 Non-fusing plasmas generated inside compact accelerators like IEC could be immensely useful as an ion source with ion temperatures easily reaching million K enabling materials processing.

-Possibilities exist to combine IEC tech with high frequency RF to turn them into high energy particle accelerators creating fusion free neutrons source via ion spallation of iron/lead.
+Possibilities exist to combine IEC tech with high frequency RF to turn them into high energy particle accelerators creating fusion free neutron source via ion spallation of iron/lead.

 This is why fusion tech ,especially electrostatic, holds promise even when it generates no useful power.